fernand0/blog-emei/_posts/2024-05-20-trabajos-academicos-ia.md

 We have never been able to prevent all cheating, and that will not change.
 </blockquote>

-Tampco hay que olvidar que estos trabajos se encargan con el objetivo de que las personas aprendan, así que habría que incidir en estos aspectos, aumentando la motivación intrínseca y dejando claro los objetivos y las ventajas de realizarlos.
+Tampoco hay que olvidar que estos trabajos se encargan con el objetivo de que las personas aprendan, así que habría que incidir en estos aspectos, aumentando la motivación intrínseca y dejando claro los objetivos y las ventajas de realizarlos.

 <blockquote>
 It’s always worth underscoring that clarifying the purpose of each assignment and introducing student choice or personal connection to the topic can help make dishonesty less likely.